Local and Global Blow Downs of Transport Twistor Space: Metric dependence. Part 1: The -map and consequences

 Checking continuity in each case is a tedious exercise that offers only little insight, so we confine ourselves to a brief sketch.

-\begin{proof}[Proof (Sketch)] The local coordinate expression of $\mathbb X_g\in C^\infty(N,TN)$ is a rational function in the components of $g$ and their derivatives and as a consequence the map $g\mapsto \mathbb X_g$ is continuous from $\M_\ntc$ into $C^\infty(N,TN)$.
-Combining this with Theorem \ref{thm_isotopies} thus yields item (i).
-The arguments in Section 3.2 of \cite{PSU23} carry over to show that $\tilde \tau_g$ and $\tilde \tau_g/m_g$ lie in the claimed $C^\infty$-spaces, and closer inspection reveals that as such they depend continuously on the flow $(\psi^g)$.
+\begin{proof}[Sketch of the proof] The local coordinate expression of $\mathbb X_g\in C^\infty(N,TN)$ is a rational function in the components of $g$ and their derivatives and as a consequence the map $g\mapsto \mathbb X_g$ is continuous from $\M_\ntc$ into $C^\infty(N,TN)$.
+Combining this with Theorem~\ref{thm_isotopies} thus yields item~(i).
+The arguments in \cite[Section~3.2]{PSU23} carry over to show that $\tilde \tau_g$ and $\tilde \tau_g/m_g$ lie in the claimed $C^\infty$-spaces, and closer inspection reveals that as such they depend continuously on the flow~$(\psi^g)$.
 From this also (ii), (iii) and (iv) follow.

-Statement (v) follows from the expression of $F_g$ in terms of the $g$-Hessian of $\rho$, the geodesic flow and $\tilde \tau_g$ that is discussed in the proof of Proposition 6.12 in \cite{MNP20}.
-By means of \eqref{igrep} this can then be leveraged to (vi).
+Statement (v) follows from the expression of $F_g$ in terms of the $g$-Hessian of~$\rho$, the geodesic flow and $\tilde \tau_g$ that is discussed in the proof of \cite[Proposition~6.12]{MNP20}.
+By means of \eqref{igrep}, this can then be leveraged to (vi).

 Finally, to see continuity in (vii) we need to consider also the scattering relation $\alpha_g\in \Diff_+(\partial SM)$, defined by $\alpha_g(x,v)=\Upsilon_g(x,v,1)$ for $(x,v)\in \partial_+SM$ and otherwise through $\alpha_g\circ \alpha_g = \Id$.
-For $h\in C^\infty(\partial_+SM)$ we define $A^+h\in C^0(\partial SM)$ by $A^g_+h = h$ on $\partial_+SM$ and $A_+^g h = h\circ \alpha_g$ on $\partial_-SM$.
+For $h\in C^\infty(\partial_+SM)$, we define $A_+^gh\in C^0(\partial SM)$ by $A^g_+h = h$ on $\partial_+SM$ and $A_+^g h = h\circ \alpha_g$ on $\partial_-SM$.
 Let